Rosemoe/sora-editor/README.md

 # CodeEditor
 [![](https://jitpack.io/v/Rosemoe/CodeEditor.svg)](https://jitpack.io/#Rosemoe/CodeEditor)
 A professional code editor on Android platform with good performance and nice features.
-***Announcement*** Apart from my computer, all updates will probably be put off until August 22.
-***Work In Progress*** This project is still developing slowly because of school.Bugs may be inside.
+***Work In Progress*** This project is still developing slowly because of school.
+Bugs may be inside.
+It is ***not*** recommended to use this project for production use.
 ***Note:***
-Code in branch `master` will be a stabler version which can run without a lot problems (but sometimes there might be some important problems that has been solved in `dev`).
+Code in branch `master` will be a stable version which can run without a lot problems (but sometimes there might be some important problems that has been solved in `dev`).
 Branch `dev` has newest features in editor and is developing.
 Any non-public method or field can be changed and moved or even deleted at current period of developing.
+If master branch has bugs, you may try out dev branch.
-If you find any exception please send it to me.
+If you find any bug or require enhancement please send it to me by issues or other ways.

 See [Projects/CodeEditor](https://github.com/Rosemoe/CodeEditor/projects/1) to get more information about what I am working on.
 ***Issues and pull requests are welcome.***